Bosha-a/ToDoList_App/README.md

 </div>

-#### this main screen whic contains tasks, deadline and description of tasks
+#### this main screen which contains tasks, deadline and description of the tasks

 <div align = "center">